rohits301/100-days-of-code/log.md

 ######
 **Today's Progress**: Did web-dev only, no coding questions to submit, tried some coding tests.

-**Thoughts:** It feels tough to be honest to complete everday with sincerity, but yeah, I'm very much in the game!
+**Thoughts:** It feels tough, to be honest, to complete everyday with sincerity, but yeah, I'm very much in the game!